 Here are 5 combinations that you can practice on the heavy bag on your own:

 *NOTE* It is highly recommended that you bandage your hands correctly prior to hitting a heavy bag, as a heavy bag can weigh more than the average human, so hitting the bag at full force can put a lot of strain on your hands and wrists. (click here for a hand wrap tutorial)

 Combo 1 – Jab, Cross, Hook.

 This combination is great for landing the left hook around your opponent’s guard.
-The jab and cross aimed to the face should bring your opponents guard to the front, exposing the side of the face for the left hook to land flush on the Jaw, ear, or temple.
+The jab and cross aimed to the face should bring your opponent’s guard to the front, exposing the side of the face for the left hook to land flush on the jaw, ear, or temple.
 Be sure to try and keep the same tempo for all three punches, rather than two fast punches and a longer pause while winding up the left hook, which is often the case for even some experienced boxers.
-Also be sure to move in and out of range between combinations, to practice your footwork at the same time.
+Also be sure to move in and out of the range between combinations, to practice your footwork at the same time.

 Combo 2 – Jab, Body rip, Hook.

 It can be difficult to use the left punch 3 times in a row at different angles, but like all things, the more you practice, the easier it becomes.
 Focus on generating power by rotating your shoulders between the punches.
 You can do this by simply pulling your left shoulder backwards before the body rip, and again before the hook, but we will try to keep the jab snappy, to catch our opponent off-guard with the first punch.
 Allow yourself to slow the combination down slightly, as we are focusing on hitting hard rather than fast for this drill.

 Combo 3 – Jab, Cross, Jab, Cross (four straight punches)